 - Children with Hirschsprung's disease may get an infection, called enterocolitis, which can cause fever and diarrhea.

 - Hirschsprung's disease is a serious disease that needs to be treated right away.
-Hirschsprung's disease is treated with pull-through surgery or, sometimes, ostomy.
+Hirschsprung's disease is treated with pull-through surgery or

 - After treatment, most children with Hirschsprung's disease lead normal lives.